-- 30.6.1.35 Where more than five car parking spaces are required on a site under Rules 30.6.1.28 to 30.6.1.33, a minimum of one tree shall be planted and maintained per 5 parking spaces within, or immediately adjacent to, the parking area.
+- 30.6.1.35 Where more than five car parking spaces are required on a site under Rules 30.6.1.28 to 30.6.1.33, a minimum of one tree shall be planted and maintained per 5 parking spaces, or per 5 facing pairs of parking spaces, within, or immediately adjacent to, the parking area.
 Trees shall: - a. be planted at 8m to 10m spacing within a planting bed for which the minimum dimension shall be a circle with a 1.5m radius; - b. be protected from damage by vehicles; - c. be a minimum of 1.5m tall and be in a healthy state at planting; - d. be capable of attaining a minimum height of 4 m at maturity; - e. be planted no closer than 2 m from an underground service or 1 metre from a footpath or kerb; and - f. not impede the passage of pedestrians or vehicles.